vircadia/vircadia-docs-sphinx/docs/source/create/tools.rst

 .. warning::
-    This document is slightly outdated.
+    This document is outdated and will be revisited in the future.
     FIXME: mentions supposedly know issues

 ######################